Deploying clinical machine learning? Consider the following...: Considerations

 Patterns of traceability can be very subtle.
-If a CML output is rejected by a resident, an attending might want to see the original algorithm output in addition to the judgement by the resident.
-If an algorithm has been part of workflow for a long period of time and has known failure modes -- when a new version of the algorithm is installed, it might be wise to run both versions for a while and alert users if the predictions of the new algorithm differed substantially from the old predictions.
-If the CML is from a different vendor, this task will be more difficult if the CML output is not in a standard form.
+If an algorithm has been part of the workflow for an extended period and has known failure modes -- when a new version of the algorithm is installed, it might be prudent to run both versions for a while and alert users if predictions on the new algorithm differ substantially from the old algorithm.
+If the CML is from a different vendor, this task may be difficult if the CML output is not in a standardized format.

-\subsection{Beware of bias}
+\subsubsection{4.2 Beware of bias}

-All CML trained on medical data is susceptible to encoding and exacerbating existing disparities and biases from the data (collection, selection, annotation, exclusions, etc.) to the model (design choices, training parameters, testing evaluation) to the application itself (purpose, operationalization, reification, intended vs. actual usage)\cite{barocas-hardt-narayanan, Green2018TheMI, DBLP:journals/corr/abs-1912-05511, DBLP:journals/corr/abs-2006-09663}.
-As one recent study demonstrated on multiple medical datasets, CML models can discriminate patient race even in extremely down-sampled chest radiographs as small as 4x4 pixels, that would be unrecognizable to any human \cite{DBLP:journals/corr/abs-2107-10356}.
-Other studies have shown that algorithms can have differential performance across subgroups, raising concerns of equity and fairness \cite{larrazabal2020gender,pierson2021algorithmic}.
+Any ML model is susceptible to encoding and exacerbating existing disparities and biases from the data (during collection, selection, annotation, etc.) to algorithm development (design choices, training parameters, testing evaluation) to the framing of the application itself (purpose, reification, intended vs. actual usage)~\cite{barocas-hardt-narayanan, Green2018TheMI, DBLP:journals/corr/abs-1912-05511, DBLP:journals/corr/abs-2006-09663,biondetti2020name}.
+As one recent study demonstrated on multiple medical datasets, CML models can discriminate patient race even in extremely down-sampled chest radiographs as small as 4x4 pixels, that would be unrecognizable to any human ~\cite{DBLP:journals/corr/abs-2107-10356}.
+Other studies have shown that algorithms can have differential performance across subgroups, raising concerns surrounding equity and fairness~\cite{larrazabal2020gender,pierson2021algorithmic,lu2021evaluating,lu2022fair}.

-One clinician expressed the need for platform to audit model for algorithmic bias capturing metadata on patient demographics, such as age and race, as well as acquisition metadata such as time and version of model prediction.
-Dashboards to easily display different cohorts would allow clinically more insight into how CML models are performing and alert them to any trends among subgroups, which may be clinically warranted or not depending on context.
+One clinician expressed the need for a platform with the ability to audit CML model for algorithmic bias across patient demographics, such as age and race, as well as acquisition metadata, such as time and version of model prediction~\cite{lu2021fair,lu2021evaluating}.
+Dashboards that interactively display different cohorts would allow clinicians more insight into how CML models perform in real-time.
+CML monitoring should flag any trends among sensitive subgroups, which, depending on the context, may be clinically warranted or not.

-\subsection{Expect distribution shift}
+\subsubsection{4.3 Expect distribution shift}